SpoicyCurri/ff-bot/README.md

 # ⚽ Football Analytics Dashboard

-A Python-based analytics dashboard for visualizing and comparing Prem
+A Python-based analytics dashboard for visualizing and comparing Premier League player statistics.

-Feel free to submit issues, fork the repository, and create pull requests for any improvements!
-League player statistics.
 The project consists of two main components:
 1. 🤖 A data scraper that collects player statistics from FBRef
 2. 📊 A Streamlit web application for interactive data visualization and analysis